Quidditch (real-life sport): Fouls and illegal plays

-Depending on the severity of the foul, a player found committing an illegal play will result in a blue, yellow, and/or a red card.
-Cards are issued at the discretion of the Head Referee.
-If need be the Head Referee may consult with their AR's (Assistant Referees) to determine which card should be given to the offending player.
+Depending on the severity of the foul, a player found committing an illegal play will result in a back-to-hoops, or a blue, yellow, and/or a red card.
+A back-to-hoops foul means the player must follow the same procedure as when hit with a dodgeball.
+A blue card or yellow card mean the player must go the penalty box, for either one minute or until the next goal.
+Blue cards do not stack, but two yellow cards stack to a red card.
+If a player receives a red card, they are banned from the rest of the match.

-When a blue card is issued, it is considered to be a non-stacking yellow card, and can either result in being sent back to hoops or spend one minute in the penalty box.
-When a yellow card is issued, the player must sit in the penalty box for one minute and the rest of the team plays a person down for that minute.
-If the opposing team scores before the minute is up then the player will be allowed to return to the game.
-They are still considered off-broom and must tag their team's hoops to resume play.
-If a player receives two yellow cards, then they are ejected from the game but do not receive a red card.
-If a player receives a red card, then that player is barred from the rest of the game and the player's team has to continue with a player down for two minutes.

-If a Keeper is sent to the penalty box, they must give their headband to another chaser on their team, both teams are required to have a keeper on the pitch at all times.
+If a Keeper is sent to the penalty box, they must give their headband to another chaser on their team, as both teams are required to have a keeper on the pitch at all times.

-Contact rules are fairly straightforward and are similar to other contact sports.
+Contact rules are similar to other contact sports.
 Tackles are legal between the knees and shoulders.
 Two-handed tackling is allowed.
 All tackles must be initiated from the front side of the opposing player.
 Any back tackles made will result in a yellow card, however, if the player turns their back into the tackle with no chance for adjustment, it is not considered illegal.
 Players can only tackle other players of their same position (with keepers considered chasers) if they have the ball.
 Pushes are allowed if the arm is held straight; it is illegal to push if the arm is bent and then extended when pushing another player.
 Players are not allowed to dive for balls, slide into contact, trip opposing players, or initiate contact around the neck or over the shoulder.
 If a player is found making any of these offences it will result in a card depending on the severity of the offence.